-That day, we saw two 7 or 8 foot alligators; one larger, older alligator sunning himself in the weeds; and, a baby alligator, maybe a foot long, who couldn’t catch a marshmallow to save his life.
+That day we saw two seven or eight foot alligators swimming alongside the boat; one larger, older alligator sunning himself in the weeds; and, a baby alligator, who was maybe a foot long and couldn’t catch a marshmallow to save his life.
 When he missed the tossed marshmallow bit, it got stuck on the crown of his head like a ball on the nose of a seal.
-The woman again leaned towards me, and we agreed we would take him home, too.
+The woman, again, leaned towards me and we agreed we would take him home too.

 Pause a moment and meditate this: while sitting in the boat, taking in the scenery because the alligators have sunk back under the wakes, the beauty of the swamp seizes you.
 The lush, green environment strikes a-typical against the concrete jungle of New Orleans and every other urban city.
 The sky, overcast with bluish-gray clouds, threatens a light rain.
 The towering cypress trees drip with Spanish moss and lean towards you, like sirens lulling you closer, enticing you to explore their wild terrain.
 The tour guide moves the boat further down-stream, talking about coral-colored snail eggs seen stuck to the base of partially-submerged tree trunks.

 “We don’t know what brought these snails to the Honey Island Swamps.
 They’re not native, you know.
 After they hatch, they grow as big as the snails people eat and they’re damaging to the ecosystem.”